sreeks7675/Trend-Analysis-of-Precipitation-and-Temperature-over-the-Palar-Basin/README.md

 # Trend-Analysis-of-Precipitation-and-Temperature-over-the-Palar-Basin
 Analyzing the Temperature and Precipitation of numerous districts in Tamil Nadu and predicting the same over the next 20 years over Palar River Basin.

-Methods Used:
+Techniques Used:

-Mann-Kendall test
-Innovative Trend Analysis
+Mann-Kendall test, Innovative Trend Analysis ,Bi-linear Interpolation
-Bi-linear Interpolation